TKomericki/Rhetos-wiki/Previous-releases.md

 # Previous major releases

-See [Release notes](https://github.com/Rhetos/Rhetos/blob/master/ChangeLog.md) for detail info on previous releases.

-Here is a high-level overview of past major releases.
+This article shows a *high-level* overview of past major releases.
+For _detailed_ info on previous releases, see the [Release notes](https://github.com/Rhetos/Rhetos/blob/master/ChangeLog.md).

-## Rhetos 4.0: Better IDE experience
+## Rhetos 4: Better IDE experience

 * Rhetos DSL IntelliSense for Visual Studio.
 * Rhetos framework is simply added to an application as a NuGet package.
 * Seamless development and build workflow in Visual Studio.
   Custom C# code is compiled together with DSL scripts, as a part of build in Visual Studio.
+* Reduced build time.

-## Rhetos 3.0
+## Rhetos 3

 * Upgrade from .NET Framework 4.5.1 to .NET Framework 4.7.2.
 * Build and runtime performances improvements.

-## Rhetos 2.0-2.12
+## Rhetos 2

 * ServerDom assembly split to multiple files.
 * Build and runtime performances improvements.
 * New concepts: UniqueReference, ApplyFilterOnClientRead, DefaultValue, SkipRecomputeOnDeploy, Hardcoded, ...
 * DeployPackages DatabaseOnly for easier deployment on test and production environments.

-## Rhetos 1.0-1.10
+## Rhetos 1

 * Migrations from NHibernate to Entity Framework 6.1.3.
 * New concepts: AllowSave, InvalidData custom messages and metadata, SamePropertyValue, ...